Sam-Jenison/Finance-Tools/README.md

 divtester2.py - allows user to search any security, specifying the exchange for currency valuation and number of shares, and pulls data for total dividends paid in a custom time period.

 EPS scrapper.py - user can quickly pull eps data for any equity.

+option breakeven - a tool for quickly calculating options breakevens with strike and premium values.